HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: system

 Centering on our proposed scheduling algorithm, we built \sys, a distributed system for efficient RL training in heterogeneous environments.
 Figure~\ref{fig:system} illustrates the system overview of \sys, which comprises four key components: a scheduler, a profiler, a load balancer, and a distributed execution engine.
-Next, we detail the end-to-end workflow and the role of each component in it.
+Next, we describe an overview of the system's end-to-end execution and the role of each component.